-3.4 Coordination with Head Start centers, pre-kindergarten and other early care and education programs to ensure collaboration and consistency in planning and preparedness efforts
+3.4 Coordination with Head Start centers, pre- kindergarten and other early care and education programs to ensure collaboration and consistency in planning and preparedness efforts

-The CYFD Office of Child DevelopmentEarly Childhood Services Division (OCDECS) works with the New Mexico Early Learning Advisory Council (ELAC), which leads the development of a high quality, comprehensive system of early childhood education and care that ensures statewide coordination and collaboration among the wide array of early childhood programs and services in New Mexico, including Head Start, child care programs, and pre-kindergarten programs and services.
+The CYFD Early Childhood Services Division (ECS) works with the New Mexico Early Learning Advisory Council (ELAC), which leads the development of a high quality, comprehensive system of early childhood education and care that ensures statewide coordination and collaboration among the wide array of early childhood programs and services in New Mexico, including Head Start, child care programs, and pre-kindergarten programs and services.
 Final review with ELAC on 05-22-2018

-CYFD oversees the Head Start Collaboration ProgramOffice.
-The State Head Start Collaboration Office has taken the lead in the alignment of the Early Learning GuidelinesState CCDF Plan with the Head Start Outcomes FrameworkStatewide Collaboration Strategic Plan, including incorporation of emergency planning guidelines as outlined in the Head Start Emergency Preparedness Manual: 2015 Edition.
+CYFD oversees the Head Start Collaboration Office.
+The State Head Start Collaboration Office has taken the lead in the alignment of State CCDF Plan with the Head Start Statewide Collaboration Strategic Plan, including incorporation of emergency planning guidelines as outlined in the Head Start Emergency Preparedness Manual: 2015 Edition.